Gum abscesses and gum boils: treatments, causes and more

 Edited by: Emily Lawrenson & Bronwen Griffiths

 Abscesses in the mouth are relatively common and can occur for various reasons.
 They can be unpleasant and cause the sufferer a significant amount of pain.
-Dr Mark Hughes, an expert dentist and founder of the Harley Street Dental Studio, explains more about gum abscesses, gum boils, and how they can be treated.
+Dr Mark Hughes, an expert dentist and founder of the Harley Street Dental Studio, tells us what gum abscesses are, and what a gum boil is, and how they can be treated.

 Abscesses can affect different areas of the mouth, including the teeth, the gum tissue, and the soft tissues surrounding the crown of a tooth.
 Widely, abscesses in the mouth are known as dental abscesses, but certain types affect the gums (periodontal abscess) or the gum tissue (gingival abscess).
 In some cases, abscesses can cause a parulis, more commonly known as a gum boil.
 Gum boils and gum abscesses are not gum disease, however, gum abscesses can indicate the development of periodontitis.